 The men we shall dub the Alan Corks of the GAA.
 We have restricted this list to male players.
-To begin, we will start with the photo which in ways inspired this ingenious post idea.

 The Cork minor team of 1985